StaffanStromsholm/StaffanStromsholm/README.md

 ### Welcome 👋

-My name is Staffan and I'm currently working as a Junior UI Developer

-I have experience in React, Redux, Javascript, Typescript and NestJS
+I am a software developer with two years of work experience.
+I am proficient in React, Redux, Javascript, Typescript and NestJS.